PredictiveEcology/reproducible/cran-comments.md

 We have run R CMD check on downstream dependencies, and all have passed except those noted below.
 Summary at https://github.com/PredictiveEcology/reproducible/blob/master/revdep/README.md.

-* problems detected on the CRAN versions of `SpaDES` and `SpaDES.core` are fixed in the versions to be submitted shatly to CRAN.
+* problems detected on the CRAN versions of `SpaDES` and `SpaDES.core` are fixed in the versions to be submitted shortly to CRAN.